All articles

 Finding the right extracurricular activities involves exploring your interests and looking for opportunities both within and outside your school.
 Here are some steps to help you get started:

 Explore school clubs and organizations—Most high schools offer a variety of clubs and organizations, from debate and drama to robotics and environmental clubs.
-Attend club fairs and meetings to see what piques your interest.
+Attend club fairs and meetings to discover what interests you.

-Get involved in your community—Look for opportunities in your community, such as volunteering at local shelters, hospitals, or libraries.
+Get involved in your community—look for opportunities to volunteer at local shelters, hospitals, or libraries.

 Search online—Websites like VolunteerMatch, VolunteerNow, The United Way, and local community boards can provide information about clubs, organizations, and volunteer opportunities in your area.

 Ask for recommendations—Talk to teachers, counselors, and older students about extracurricular opportunities.
-They can provide insights and suggestions based on your interests and strengths.
+They can offer insights and suggestions tailored to your interests and strengths.

 Seek activities aligned with your interests—Are you interested in sports?
 Are you passionate about performing?
 Are you creative?
 Do you have an idea for a business?